wduquette/endarkening/src/start.md

 Promising young Tomen Han (son of Flora and Todd) is officially apprenticed to Baker Dom Teravich Lytskya, a move that is considered highly controversial in light of the young man’s origins.

+## 2C.
+Lumen Han Crosses the Great Chasm (Light)

+Lumen Han, grandson of Tomen Han, makes the first successful trading voyage across the Great Chasm to the lands beyond, using a long-distance magical airship of his own design.
+Captive air elementals provide propulsion and lift; water elementals provide potable water; fire elementals provide heat for cooking and warmth; earth elementals provide anchorage.
+His success is the foundation of the mercantile House of Han.